TZM/tzm-blade/README.md

     -------------------------------------------------------------------------------

 #Versioning
-ZMGC will be maintained under the Semantic Versioning guidelines as much as possible.
+ZMGC will be maintained under the [Semantic Versioning Guidelines][10] as much as possible.
 Releases will be numbered with the following format:

 `<major>.<minor>.<patch>`